 How to Understand the Index?

 In the Unification Transparency Index, transparency is defined as openness, communication, and accountability of knowledge and concern as related to Korean Unification issues.
-Transparency scores are a composite measure based on two variables from the Beyond Parallel pilot survey of U.S. experts: concern and knowledge.
+Blind spot scores are a composite measure based on two variables from the Beyond Parallel pilot survey of U.S. experts: concern and knowledge.
 The first variable assessed is the relative level of concern for a unification-related topic to the national interests of the U.S., Japan, South Korea (ROK), China, and Russia.
 The highest levels of concern were scored a 4 (vital to national interest) while the lowest levels of concern scored a 1 (no bearing at all to national interest).
 The second variable is the amount of knowledge, which is defined as empirical evidence, analysis, and scholarly literature each country has on the issues on which to base their policy decisions.
 Here the highest levels of knowledge were scored a 1 (abundant empirical evidence) while the lowest levels of knowledge were scored a 4 (no empirical evidence).
-The results from these two variables were averaged and then combined to produce a composite measure of transparency for each country on the 10 selected unification issues.
-The higher the score, the deeper the shade of red, and the less transparent the issue.
+The results from these two variables were averaged and then combined to produce a composite measure of blind spots for each country on the 10 selected unification issues.
+The higher the score, the deeper the shade of red, and larger the blind spot for the issue.

 This unique Beyond Parallel dataset will eventually be expanded to include—in addition to U.S. expert perception—survey results of experts, officials, scholars, and opinion leaders from all five countries in the Index to offer a comprehensive assessment of what we do and do not know about unification.2

 - Beyond Parallel received 110 responses for the initial pilot study conducted in Spring 2016.
 The survey respondents were pulled from a sample of U.S. experts, officials, scholars, and opinion leaders in the fields of Korea and East Asia. ↩